polyfillpolyfill/polyfill-service/README.md

 * `minify`: Boolean, optional.
 Whether to minify the bundle
 * `features`: Object, optional.
 An object with the features that are to be considered for polyfill inclusion.
 If not supplied, no features will be considered and the output will be blank.
 To load the default feature set, set features to `{default:{}}`.
 Each feature must be an entry in the features object with the key corresponding to the name of the feature and the value an object with the following properties:
 	* `flags`: Array, optional.
 Array of flags to apply to this feature (see below)
-* `libVersion`: String, optional.
-Version of the polyfill collection to use.
-Accepts any valid semver expression.
-This is useful if you wish to synronise releases in the polyfill service with your own release process, to ensure that incompatibilities cannot cause errors in your applications without warning.
-Intended for when deployed as a service.
-Not generally useful in a library context.
 * `unknown`: String, optional.
 What to do when the user agent is not recognised.
 Set to `polyfill` to return default polyfill variants of all qualifying features, `ignore` to return nothing.
 Defaults to `ignore`.

 Flags that may be applied to polyfills are: